Random Genre Month

 December 1st

 And then you have your first genre.
-If you are absolutely sure that that is the genre for you, then go ahead and start planning your novel.
-If it isn't the genre for you, then wait.
-Last year no one wrote the genre that was chosen first, but that was okay.
-The other ones were much better and they found out about them a little later.
+If you are absolutely sure that that is the genre for you, then go ahead and start planning your novel, if not, wait until the other genres are chosen.

-And then you have the three genres.
+Then you have the three genres.
 The moment after the final genre is chosen, you will be able to enter into the website which genre you would like and then you can plan your novel.

-Or, you can wait until the last moment to choose your genre and not plan anything at all, your choice.
+Or, you can wait until the last moment to choose your genre and not plan anything at all...your choice.

 December 31

 You're planned (or not planned), ready, and refreshed to begin yet another month of writing.
 Midnight comes and the new year, and January, begins.
 You begin writing to get your 1613 words for the day.
 Write that much each day and you will have a 50,000 word novel.
-Easy as pie.

 January 1